johnhunter/oo/README.md

 ## Use ##

-targetObject is extended with the sourceObject's properties
+**targetObject is extended with the sourceObject's properties:**

 	oo.extend(targetObject, sourceObject[, sourceObjectN..]);

+*	Returns the `targetObject`.
+This method is destructive.
+*	You can use any number of `sourceObjects` and they will be copied (rightmost overwrites previous).
-	// properties are copied by reference...
+*	Object properties (objects, functions, etc) are copied by reference so `targetObject.foo === sourceObject.foo`.
-	// targetObject.foo === sourceObject.foo
+*	To create a new object use `oo.extend({}, sourceObject);`.
+*	This method uses memory due to copying, but run-time property lookup is fastest.

-newObject inherits from the prototypeObject and is extended with the optional propertiesObject
+**newObject inherits from the prototypeObject and is extended with the optional propertiesObject:**

 	var newObject = oo.create(prototypeObject [, propertiesObject]);

-	// newObject.uber === prototypeObject;
+*	Returns a new object.
+*	Returned object has an `uber` property that is a reference to the `prototypeObject`.
+*	This method uses less memory but run-time property lookup is slower for prototype properties.

-constructorFn returns an object that is initialized and share a common prototype
+**constructorFn returns an object that is initialized and share a common prototype:**

 	var constructorFn = oo.makeConstructor(inheritsFromObject, {
 		initialize: function (prop) {